funkia/turbine/README.md

 working towards.

 * Declarative and concise testing of time-dependent FRP code.
 * Performance.
-We think Funnel can be made very efficient.
+We think Turbine can be made very efficient.
 But we are not yet at a point where we focus on performance.
 * Support for server side rendering.
 * Browser devtools for easier development and debugging.